hfbauman22/AirlineDataAnalysis/index.md

 ## Introduction

 I found that as an industry, airlines have become more conservative in their estimates of flight times over the last 30 years.
-In other words, airlines in 2020 increased their allocation of buffer time for unexpected delays.
+In other words, airlines in 2020 allocated more time in their estimate for unexpected delays compared to airlines in 1987.
 Furthermore, more popular airlines (those with a greater proportion of yearly flights) seem to have an unpublicized rule of thumb to overestimate the flight time by a factor of 1.02.

+I show the first point by plotting the slopes of the linear regression between estimated and actual flight time for each year.
+The second point by plotting the slope of the linear regression of estimated and actual flight time for each airline in a year against that airline's proportion of flights in the year.

 - What will your supporting arguments be for your discovery?